 How to contact British Gas

-You can contact British Gas in a number of ways.
-Below as part of our British Gas review we’ve detailed all their means of contact:
+You can contact British Gas in several ways.
+Below as part of our British Gas review, we’ve detailed all their means of contact:

 Customer Email: firstname.lastname@example.org